FAQs

 Internal development typically involves:

-- Power electronics and battery safety
+• Power electronics and battery safety

-- Docking precision and alignment
+• Docking precision and alignment

-- Reliability testing and maintenance planning
+• Reliability testing, pre-compliance, and maintenance planning

 NOA allows teams to bypass years of hidden engineering effort and focus on their core product.